wangl-cc/dotfiles/README.md

 ## Requirements

-Most of plugs work independently and can be installed by vim itself, but the plug [`coc.nvim`](https://github.com/neoclide/coc.nvim).
+Most of plugs work independently and can be installed by vim itself but the plug [`coc.nvim`](https://github.com/neoclide/coc.nvim).
-Coc depends on [node.js](https://nodejs.org/), which must be installed to run `coc.nvim` and its extensions.
+`Coc.nvim` depends on [node.js](https://nodejs.org/), which must be installed to run `coc.nvim` and its extensions.
 See [coc wiki](https://github.com/neoclide/coc.nvim/wiki/Install-coc.nvim)
 for more information.